nikoletaln/ERDtools/README.md

 ## Feedback and Support

-Your feedback is valuable in improving ERD tools.
-If you encounter any issues, have suggestions for new features, or need assistance, you can reach out to our support team by visiting
+Your feedback is valuable in improving ERD Tools.
+If you encounter any issues, have suggestions for new features, or need assistance, you can reach out by sending an email to nikoletaln@gmail.com

- the "Support" section of our website.
-We are dedicated to providing prompt and helpful support to ensure a smooth experience with our application.

 ## License